What Is The Most Toxic Element

 Arsenic: The Insidious Poison

 Chronic exposure to arsenic can lead to a range of health problems, including skin lesions, cardiovascular disease, neurological disorders, and various types of cancer.
 Arsenic interferes with cellular metabolism, disrupting energy production and DNA repair.
-The toxicity of arsenic depends on its chemical form; inorganic arsenic compounds (such as arsenite and arsenate) are generally more toxic than organic arsenic compounds.
+Worth adding: the toxicity of arsenic depends on its chemical form; inorganic arsenic compounds (such as arsenite and arsenate) are generally more toxic than organic arsenic compounds.
 The World Health Organization (WHO) has set a guideline value of 10 micrograms per liter for arsenic in drinking water, but many populations are exposed to levels far exceeding this limit.

 Mercury: A Neurotoxic Threat